Revision

 President shall be commander in chief of the defense forces of the United

-States, and of the organized militia of the several states, when called into
+States, and of the organized militia of the several states when called into the

 5. The